 Multiple Profit Centers for Job (and Life) Security & Satisfaction

-Over a decade ago I read what is still one of my favorite non-fiction books of all time – Making a Living Without a Job by Barbara Winter.
+Over two decades ago I read what is still one of my favorite non-fiction books of all time – Making a Living Without a Job by Barbara Winter.
 She has long advocated a similar approach for entrepreneurs that she calls having “multiple profit centers” – various streams of income, much the way one diversifies an investment portfolio to minimize loss risk.
-For Barbara, and many of us adopting this approach to career & lifestyle, it’s also at least in part (or large part), for FUN, and the variety of interests and skills one can use while operating these multiple profit centers.

 This concept comes in handy for an out-of-work job seeker, too – create a part-time income source to both keep you active and interested in something while you look to return to the workforce.

-Or, you might be a current full-time employee looking to transition out of working for others to working for yourself.
+Or, you might be a current full-time employee looking to transition out of working for others to working for yourself, or, at least having the groundwork set up, should that become more of a necessity, than an intentional change.

-Or, as mentioned in my September newsletter, like a former housesitting client of mine, pursuing her passion for dance on the side turned into a way for her to take on managing a studio full time and leave her long time career translating that had grown stale.
+Or, like a former housesitting client of mine (house & pet sitting being a side gig/ additional income stream of MINE since I love, but don’t own pets, and work from home, which my clients (2 and 4 legged) love about me!), pursuing her passion for dance on the side turned into a way for her to take on managing a studio full time and leave her long time career that had grown stale.

 Whatever your situation or reasons, having multiple streams of income is wise – and fun!